Iran pushes ahead in building nuclear reactor

 Iran has announced it has no plans to reprocess the spent fuel, the International Institute for Strategic Studies think-tank said in report last year.

-But Mark Fitzpatrick, director of its non-proliferation and disarmament program, said “similarly sized reactors ostensibly built for research” have been used by India, Israel, North Korea and Pakistan to make plutonium for weapons.
+But Mark Fitzpatrick, director of its non-proliferation and disarmament programme, said “similarly sized reactors ostensibly built for research” have been used by India, Israel, North Korea and Pakistan to make plutonium for weapons.

 Given Iran’s “record of delays with other major nuclear facilities and the sanctions and export controls that have impeded access to foreign parts, it is very doubtful that the 2013 deadline will be met”, he said.